-Working with a quarter of the dough, and keeping the rest of the dough in the refrigerator, roll a heaping teaspoon of dough into a finger shape for each cookie.
+Working with a quarter of the dough and keeping the rest of the dough in the refrigerator, roll a heaping teaspoon of dough into a finger shape for each cookie.

 Bake in the oven for 20 to 25 minutes or until pale golden on the bottom.
-Don’t over bake.
+Don’t overbake.

-Remove from the baking sheets to a cooling rack.
+Allow the cookies to cool on the baking sheet for a minute, and then remove from the baking sheets to a cooling rack.
 Allow the jam to cool and set.

 - Prep Time: 45 minutes